Stop Bailiff And Debt Collector Action Today

 What's The Difference Between Bailiffs And Debt Collectors

 Many people who need to repay a debt wonder if they are going to be visited by a bailiff or a debt collector.
 These people also believe that they are the same.
 A debt collector and a bailiff can both visit you at home, however, the two are very different.
 If you currently owe a debt, you should know the difference between the two.

 The first thing that you should know is that a debt collector doesn't have any legal power to make you pay your debt and a bailiff does.
 Below, you will learn what each can do to collect a debt in different situations.

 What Is a Bailiff?

-Today, bailiffs are often referred to as enforcement agents, however, many people still call them bailiffs.
+Today, bailiffs such as Scott and Co are often referred to as enforcement agents, however, many people still call them bailiffs.
 They have the legal power to collect a debt.
 Some are self-employed, some work for private companies, and there are some bailiffs who work for the council.
 The most common debts that bailiffs collect include back payments on child maintenance, County Court judgments (Ccj's), parking fines, and unpaid council taxes.
 A bailiff has the right to legally visit your property.
 By law, they are allowed to take your possessions and sell them to repay your debt.
 Bailiffs are given this power because the type of debts that they collect is a top priority.

 What Is a Debt Collector?